Stanisław Dubois

-Stanisław Józef Dubois (9 January 1901 – 21 August 1942) was a Polish journalist and political activist in the Second Polish Republic, member of the left-wing Polish Socialist Party as well as the Youth Organisation of the Workers' University Society (Organizacja Młodzieży Towarzystwa Uniwersytetu Robotniczego).
+Stanisław Józef Dubois (9 January 1901 – 21 August 1942) was a Polish journalist and political activist in the Second Polish Republic, member of the left wing of the Polish Socialist Party, as well as the Youth Organisation of the Workers' University Society (Organizacja Młodzieży Towarzystwa Uniwersytetu Robotniczego).

 Biography

+He became involved in pro-independence and socialist activism as a student at Wojciech Górski Gymnasium in Warsaw.
+After World War I he joined the Polish Socialist Party, and took part in the Silesian Uprisings and the Polish–Soviet War.